From Psychic to Psychiatric

 The Fox sisters benefitted from the fact that this ideology was not necessarily new to the region.
 Many families grew up learning about local haunts, visiting spirits, the neighbor’s deceased grandmother displaying herself in the household as some sort of vapor cloud that came to be known as ectoplasm.
 In the Hudson Valley, New York region, this belief system was carried here by many British and Dutch travellers settling down in the region, along with some uniquely thinking German and Jewish families.
 The alchemy of life, the ens of Paracelsus and Hermann Boerhaave, the vital force of Borden and later reinventors of this philosophy, all had an influence upon the social beliefs and psychology for the time.
 During the late 1790s, when Captain Stephen Thorn’s daughter had her interactions with a ghost spirit in their home down by Fishkill, this caused spoons to fly and objects to be raised upward against the force of gravity.
 Today when we drive by a swamp we feel the humidity and see the mist rising from the water.
 During the yesteryears this same effluvium was seen to be the cause for disease, or even earlier, the spirit of Catherine watching over her land on horseback.
 Even Edgar Allen Poe and Washington Irving couldn’t avoid digging into the basis for these historically important tales too much, as much as I am doing now.
 In a way it is the humor (humours) that really drag someone into this line of thinking, one might say.
 Whenever you suspect that people are making things up, you have to look, ponder and teach these stories, or in this case also write about them, at least for myself and two others.

 Where else does the New Yorker’s innovation combined with the gift of imagination take us.
 There is this one other example of a story that will be mentioned before returning to the Divine nature of these “psychiatric Truths” (capital ‘T’ intentional)–that of Andrew Jackson Davis.
-Andrew Jackson Davis, whose name is now nearly forgotten by local historians, was the rage of the United States and later even more a rage in Great Britain.
+Andrew Jackson Davis, whose name is now nearly forgotten by local historians, was the rage of the United States, and later, even more so in Great Britain.
 Like many traditions of the occult and “magick”, once the British took on the writings and philosophy of Davis they treated him much like the Swedenborg for the period.
 They couldn’t find enough of his writings on mysticism and metaphysics to satisfy the rapidly growing population of psychomancies dying for further insight into such arts or sciences as telepathy, seancing, etc. Davis began his personal worship of this unique trade sometime close to 1840, after seeing a presentation on hypnotism presented by Phineas Quimby, the creater of the orb or orrt cloud philosophy, who was making his way through Poughkeepsie during his national promotion of his unique skills.
 Like most seers and the like, the people were convinced and involved more than the skeptical trademen like physicians, scientists and many religious leaders.
 Yet the occult nature of Quimby’s and later Davis’s preachings was enough to establish a pretty decent following, and a reliable source of income.
 In the following illustrating telling a couple of events in this story, we see Davis meeting Swedenborg and Pliny for the first time, an event which first took place in his personal life within a set of clouds positioned above the Mount Beacon skyline.
 In the third drawing, to his left, he is seancing with the spirits in the sky from a three story home in the Lyme area of Massachusetts.

 Currently, medicine likes to link culturally-bound syndromes to particular ethnic and cultural groups.
 This highly biased way of defining culturally bound syndromes is an attempt of the profession defining these conditions–the regular medical field–to put these diseases into its own perspective of things, as if only its perspective is correct, and its ideology and philosophy are the only method of diagnoses that is absolutely true–the best there is–and as if this current perspective in place is the final ultimatum in conditions of the body and mind, the only series of philosophies for disease that are the most correct, if not totally correct.
 Over the last century or two medicine has tried to define this particular lack of success doctors have with handling all diseases in several ways.
 The easiest way to go is to simply say the medical condition is made up and totally constructed by the mind and ways of human thinking and the corresponding behaviors following by corresponding biological and physiological events that ensue.
 During the 1940s and 1950s this became known as psychosomaticism, the ability of the body or soma to manifest a disease or condition in need of treatment due to some sort of psychological state one is in.